Holiday Cream Cheese Pound Cake

 It actually looked good enough to take it down to the hospital where Mr. Skinny Chick was treating his staff to a holiday luncheon.
 I hauled the youngest one out of bed and took him, Katie and this cake down to join the festivities.
 The cake tasted marvelous…and it drew loads of questions…mainly, “How did you do that????”

 Even the non-bakers had to know.
 I’ll explain.
-I’d seen a couple examples on-line…like this one from Land O Lakes for a Chocolate Surprise Loaf.
-The whole secret is to take a frozen, store bought pound cake and cut many repetitions of the same figure, in my case, a tree.
-You line these cut outs up in the bottom of the loaf pan and pour the batter over them.
+I’d seen a couple of examples online…like this one from Land O Lakes for a Chocolate Surprise Loaf.
+The whole secret is to take a frozen, store-bought pound cake and cut many repetitions of the same figure, in my case, a tree.
+You line these cutouts up in the bottom of the loaf pan and pour the batter over them.

-I’m sure you’ll be using a regular loaf pan, a small cookie cutter and therefore have a perfectly baked cake.
+I’m sure you’ll be using a regular loaf pan, and a small cookie cutter, and therefore have a perfectly baked cake.
 It’s really not difficult.
-In fact, I was ready to bake up a second one so it would look picture perfect…but with a little food blogger magic and some icing, this one looked pretty cute.
+In fact, I was ready to bake up a second one so it would look picture-perfect…but with a little food blogger magic and some icing, this one looked pretty cute.
 My recipe will reflect using the proper sized everything…and be sure to refer to the experts on the Land O Lake post if you need any reassurance.
 Remember, if you have a few imperfections, like me, a little icing goes a long way!!!
 Merry Christmas!

 P.S.
 This excellent cream cheese pound cake recipe is from my friend, Sandra, of Sweet Sensations.
 You can easily bake a traditional loaf cake if you don’t want to fiddle with adding the surprise element.
 And swap out the colors and flavorings to make this holiday surprise loaf your own.
 McCormick offers a fantastic array of options.